 Domain overrides are found at the bottom of the DNS Resolver configuration.
 These entries specify an alternate DNS server to use for resolving a hosts in a specific domain.

 A static route may be necessary for this to function over IPsec.
-See Accessing Firewall Services over IPsec VPNs for more information.
+See Accessing Firewall Services over IPsec for more information.

 The domain name that will be resolved using this entry.